 Each class has a Lead TA who oversees the communication needs of the pupils and works with the teacher on planning and lesson preparation.
-Each department has a Higher Level Teaching Assistant who helps lead the TA team and covers teachers for up to two days at a time in any class.
+Each department has a Senior (Higher Level) Teaching Assistant who helps lead the TA team and covers teachers for up to two days at a time in any class.

 School partnerships and transitions

 Our academic assessment for children and young people with special educational needs is moderated with the other special needs schools in the borough as well as our mainstream partners.
 We are also part of the Point 5 and Challenge Partner communities of schools.
 We have also been part of a network of South London Schools, working on developing assessment systems for young people with complex needs.

 Both our primary and secondary departments are co-located with mainstream schools.
 Primary share a building with Prior Weston School, and secondary is on the same site as City of London Academy - Islington.
 We are working with both partners to develop inclusion links.
 We also have pupils attend Samuel Rhodes, Elizabeth Garrett Anderson and Oasis Academy on inclusion programmes.

 Our students tend to leave when they are nineteen years old.
 Most go on to college or a training provider, for example Westminster Kingsway College or John Dewey Specialist College.
 We have our own Information, Advice and Guidance Specialist who works very closely with young people and their families to support the transition.

 Therapy and health services are not employed directly by the school - but are commissioned through Whittington Health, to provide health services for children registered with an Islington GP.